-SIR and its members are dedicated to improving public health through pioneering advances in minimally invasive, image-guided therapies, to include procedures for Y-90, lower extremity revascularization and mechanochemical endovenous ablation (MOCA).
+SIR and its members are dedicated to improving public health through pioneering advances in minimally invasive, image-guided therapies.

 Coverage letter templates

 SIR has found that sometimes carriers deny reimbursement to the physician or the patient for specific interventional radiology treatments.
 The society has developed several examples of common coverage request letters.